-Joyce Raimondo's diverse creativity includes painting, illustration, murals, sculpture, and the creation of award-winning art books.
+Joyce Raimondo's diverse creativity includes painting, sculpture, illustration, murals, and the creation of award-winning art books.
 In 1979, Joyce was awarded a full-tuition merit scholarship from School of Visual Arts in New York where she graduated with a B.F.A. with Honors and received the Rhodes Family Award for Outstanding Achievement in 1983.
+In 2000, she was chosen for inclusion in the "Best of the Best" exhibition at School of Visual Arts from 20 years of alumni.
 She holds an M.F.A. in painting from Queens College City University of New York -- 1991.

 As a young adult, Joyce Raimondo experienced several losses including the death of her brother.
 These early experiences fueled two life-long trajectories in her creative drive.
+Referencing her autobiography, her mixed media works turns inward expressing loss, emotional intimacy, and vulnerability.
 Raimondo's vibrant paintings, illustrations, murals, and art books, turn outward -- celebrating her playful creativity and joy.
-Referencing her autobiography, her sculpture turns inward expressing emotional intimacy and vulnerability.
-Raimondo's sculpture can be seen on www.joyceraimondoart.com.

-Ms. Raimondo has exhibited in New York City and East Hampton where she resides.
-Her solo exhibitions include A.I.R Gallery in Manhattan – the noted feminist art gallery, Queens College, and numerous group shows including Soho 20, Guild Hall of East Hampton, Ashawagh Hall, and others.
-She was selected from twenty years of alumni for inclusion in School of Visual Arts’ Best of the Best exhibition in 2000.
+Raimondo has exhibited in New York City and East Hampton where she resides.
+Her solo exhibitions include the noted feminist art site, A.I.R Gallery in Manhattan, Queens College, and numerous group shows.
 She has been published in The Museum of Modern Art's Education Newsletter, The New York Times, Boston Globe, Dallas Times Herald, and numerous publications.

 Joyce Raimondo is author of seven art books including The Museum of Modern Art's Art Safari and the Art Explorer series published by Random House.
-Former faculty member of School of Visual Arts and education coordinator at The Museum of Modern Art in New York, she is an expert in visual literacy and art education.
+Former faculty member of School of Visual Arts and Education Coordinator at The Museum of Modern Art in New York, she is an expert in visual literacy and museum education.
 She is Founding Director of Imagine That!
-Art Education and has lectured for the Pollock-Krasner House and Study Center, The Museum of Modern Art, American Association of Museums, Children’s Television Workshop, Lincoln Center Institute, and many museums and schools throughout the U.S.
+Art Education and is an Education Consultant for the Pollock-Krasner House and Study Center — a national landmark in East Hampton.